mojohaus/versions/versions-maven-plugin/src/site/markdown/examples/unlock-snapshots.md

 ```

 The `includes` and `excludes` parameters follow the format `groupId:artifactId:type:classifier`.
-Use a comma separated separated list to specify multiple includes.
+Use a comma separated list to specify multiple includes.
 Wildcards (*) can also be used to match
 multiple values.

 This example will match anything with the groupId "org.codehaus.plexus" and anything with the groupId and